MinecraftU/mcu-curriculum/sequence_4/section_7_dev_setup.md

 3. Make a new folder on the desktop and name it 'Minecraft Dev' and drag the 'forge' folder into it.
 The 'forge' folder is a .zip file so we need to extract it (if you don't have an extraction tool we recommend 7-zip).
 Put the extracted folder into the Minecraft Dev folder.

 Note: If you wish, you can rename the extracted 'forge' folder to whatever you want your mod to be called, e.g. from `forge` to `DiamondCutter`.
-Keep the Forge zip file in case you need it later.
+Keep the Forge zip file in case you want to start a fresh mod.

 ### Getting Started for Windows
 * Hold shift and right click inside the folder you renamed.
 Click on `Open command window here`.
 Then type `gradlew setupDecompWorkspace --refresh-dependencies` and press `Enter`.
 This will download the Minecraft source code and decompile it so we can work with it to make our mod.